suyeony0/suyeony0.github.io/_posts/2020-5-28-[SAMSUNG SW Repeat - Exam Invigilator].markdown

 title: [SAMSUNG SW Repeat - Exam Invigilator]
 date: 2020-5-28
 description: txt to markdown
-thumbnail: building1.jpg
+thumbnail: city2.jpg
 categories: SAMSUNG_SW

 # Information for the author block
 author : Loui
 ---

-{% raw %}
+`

 	[4.
 SAMSUNG SW ?
 Exam Invigilator]
 	- there was a trap that we have to consider data type. since there was no limit of sum of total invigilators.
-	- so I set answer¡¯s data type as long long
+	- so I set answer`s data type as long long
 	- I spent 23 minutes.
 	- see the code.
 	#include<iostream>